ddeutils/ddedocs/docs/services/azure/devops/devops-self-hosted-win-fastapi.md

     goto :eof
 ```

-> **Note**: \
+!!! note

-> I use the `.bat` script because the on-premise server that I want to run is Windows OS.
+    I use the `.bat` script because the on-premise server that I want to run is
+    Windows OS.

 ### Deploy to Window Service

-I use the [NSSM](https://nssm.cc/) software for wrap the `runserver.bat` script file and monitor whether my app is able to run continuously on the Windows service.
+I use the [NSSM](https://nssm.cc/) software for wrap the `runserver.bat` script file and monitor
+whether my app is able to run continuously on the Windows service.
 So, I will [Download NSSM](https://nssm.cc/release/nssm-2.24.zip) and unzip the installed file to the current path.

-> **Note**: \
+!!! note

-> We cannot use the **Docker** container in the target on-premises server because of the Windows Server version does not support, it be **Windows Server 2016** which does not support Linux container on VM and WSL.
+    We cannot use the **Docker** container in the target on-premises server
+    because of the Windows Server version does not support, it be **Windows Server 2016**
+    which does not support Linux container on VM and WSL.

-First, we install my application on the **Windows service**, which can be seen in the **Services** software.
+First, we install my application on the **Windows service**, which can be seen
+in the **Services** software.

 ```shell
 .\nssm\win64\nssm.exe install "FastAPIService" "%cd%\runserver.bat"
 ```

-Next, we can setup additional the logging component for `stdout` and `stderr` in this application.
+Next, we can setup additional the logging component for `stdout` and `stderr`
+in this application.

 ```shell
 .\nssm\win64\nssm.exe set "FastAPIService" AppStdout "%cd%\logs\FastAPIService.log"